yourbasic/graph/README.md

 *Topological ordering, image by [David Eppstein][de], [CC0 1.0][cc010].*

-This library offers efficient and well-tested generic graph algorithms for
+This library offers efficient and well-tested graph algorithms for

 - breadth-first and depth-first search,
 - topological ordering,